-How to adapt our office space to accommodate the hybrid workforce
+How to adapt your office space to accommodate hybrid working

 David Cornwell, Head of Solutions at O2, takes a look at how the office as we know it can accommodate flexible and hybrid working.

 Recently, I wrote about the future of work and flexible working, and in particular, how the changes we have made in 2020 have affected colleagues with disabilities.
 This month, I’ve been thinking about the future, redefining the role that the office will need to play in the years ahead.

 If the vast majority of analysts and influencers are right, then many of us will not go back to working in the office the way we used to.
 So how will businesses operate in the future?
 O2’s own research suggests that a third of us expect to work from home at least three days a week from now on – and it’s a change that businesses of all sizes believe will be permanent.

 Naturally, the focus this year has been on installing the technology and adapting the workplace culture so remote and flexible working can be effective.
 But there’s an important question that needs to be answered: what should we do with all this unoccupied office space?

 I’m not suggesting that entire workforces will work remotely, and that we will have no use for office space at all.
 But I do believe that the workforce of the future will follow a hybrid model, with a greater emphasis on remote working, sustained and supported by a core of people who either need to be office based, or prefer it.

 The future of office space